PuChen7/Algorithms-and-Data-Structures/algorithms/bubble-sort.md

 # Bubble Sort
 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+* repeatedly steps through the list to be sorted, compares each pair of `adjacent` items and swaps them if they are in the wrong order.
+* The pass through the list is repeated until no swaps are needed, which indicates that the list is sorted.
 ```java
 public class playground{
     public static void main(String args[]){